paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

   --o-filtered-sequences 428_228_220_rep-seqs_silva138-with-phyla-no-mitochondria-no-chloroplast.qza
   ```

+Input files:
+- 428_228_220_rep-seqs.qza
+- 428_228_220_taxonomy_silva138.qza

+Output files:
+- 428_228_220_rep-seqs_silva138-with-phyla-no-mitochondria-no-chloroplast.qza

 #### Visualise the Representative Sequence
 ```
 qiime metadata tabulate \
   --m-input-file 428_228_220_rep-seqs_silva138-with-phyla-no-mitochondria-no-chloroplast.qza \
   --o-visualization 428_228_220_rep-seqs_silva138-with-phyla-no-mitochondria-no-chloroplast.qzv
 ```
+Input files:
+- 428_228_220_rep-seqs_silva138-with-phyla-no-mitochondria-no-chloroplast.qza

+Output files:
+- 428_228_220_rep-seqs_silva138-with-phyla-no-mitochondria-no-chloroplast.qzv

 ### Functional Prediction - `PICRUSt2`
 `PICRUSt2` is a software tool for predicting functional abundances based solely on marker gene sequences.
 Please refer to the `PICRUSt2` wiki for comprehensive documentation and tutorials.
 Remember, “function” typically refers to gene families such as KEGG orthologs and Enzyme Classification numbers, but predictions can be made for a variety of other entities.
-There is also a tutorial from YouTube (PICRUSt2 Command Line Pipeline - YouTube) that could be useful to follow.
+There is also a tutorial from YouTube (https://www.youtube.com/watch?v=xZ7yc-GKcSk) that could be useful to follow.

 **A.** Output `BIOMV210DirFmt` (BIOM) file